grislyeye/grislyeye.com/posts/agenda-based-adventures.md

 Running some of the agenda events in the background makes the world seem more alive.
 Things happen even if the party aren’t about to witness them.
 They aren’t the sole protagonists!

-Lastly, the idea of checking off encounters is based on <q>bullet campaigns</q> from <a href="https://www.drivethrurpg.com/product/177791/Redmark-Adventures-Volume-1-Varria-1e" target="_blank">Redmark Adventures Volume I</a> (an excellent campaign book that unfortunately never got a sequel).
+Lastly, the idea of checking off encounters is based on <q>bullet campaigns</q> from <a href="https://www.drivethrurpg.com/product/177791/Redmark-Adventures-Volume-1-Varria-1e" target="_blank" rel="noopener">Redmark Adventures Volume I</a> (an excellent campaign book that unfortunately never got a sequel).

 <h4>Where Things Need Work</h4>